 You can play the same content everywhere at once, or pop on something different in each room.
 Start up the Audible version of The Lion, the Witch and the Wardrobe in the living room for the kids, while you chill to "King of Sweden" by Future Islands in the den.

 The included pair of One SL rear surround speakers connect wirelessly for easy placement.
 (AC power required)

 Stream with AirPlay 2

 Apple fans are in good hands.
 AirPlay 2 lets you stream from an iPhone® or iPad® and connect the sound bar to the AirPlay ecosystem.
 If you're a subscriber to Apple Music®, you can use Siri to control and play that service with your voice too.

 Match your sound to the room

 Getting everything ready to go is simple.
 First, you'll plug the sound bar and surround speakers into AC power.
 The only other connection you'll need to make is an optical cable between your sound bar and the TV.
-(The cable is included in the box.)
-From there, it only takes a few minutes to wirelessly group the Era 100s with the Ray using the Sonos app.
+(The cable is included in the box).
+From there, it only takes a few minutes to wirelessly group the One SLs with the Ray using the Sonos app.

-- includes Sonos Ray sound bar and pair of Era 100 surround speakers
+- Sonos Ray sound bar and two One SL surround speakers

 - plays TV sound, streaming music, and digital audio files from your home network